Frequently Asked Questions for Lawyers

 - Questions, explanations, or issues regarding a NSF (non-sufficient funds) notification: Sonja Puryear.

-- Questions regarding IOLTA compliance, such as how to establish an IOLTA account or certify as to compliance: Evelyn Pursley, Claire Mills, and Mary Irvine at 919-828-0477.
+- Questions regarding IOLTA compliance, such as how to establish an IOLTA account or certify as to compliance: Mary Irvine or Claire Mills at 919-828-0477.

 As of July 1, 2010, lawyers may hold IOLTA accounts only at “eligible” banks that will agree to pay IOLTA accounts the highest rate available to that bank’s other customers when the IOLTA accounts meet the same minimum balance or other account qualifications.
 NC IOLTA maintains a list of eligible banks.